gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/intel_graphics.md

 00:02.0 VGA compatible controller [0300]: Intel Corporation TigerLake-LP GT2 [Iris Xe Graphics] [8086:'''9a49'''] (rev 01)
 }}
 ```
-Then add the following to your [Kernel parameters](Kernel_parameter "Kernel parameter"){.wikilink} with the appropriate
+Then add the following to your [Kernel parameters](Kernel_parameter "wikilink") with the appropriate PCI ID:
-PCI ID:

 `... i915.force_probe=!`**`9a49`**` xe.force_probe=`**`9a49`**